 As you aimlessly occupy your time with anything that keeps you busy, you start to feel worn out.
 Even with a long to-do list, you might start feeling bored, restless, and unfulfilled.
 And, you may even feel like you're just going through the motions during this phase.

 Remember that you can achieve anything you set your mind to with the right mindset, tools, and support system.
+We created a list of 150 things to do during retirement available here, why not taking a look at it for a start?

 #4: The Reorientation Phase – Introducing the New You